Chris Buescher: RFK Racing (2020–present)

+Buescher started the 2026 season with a seventh-place finish at the 2026 Daytona 500.
+Buescher signed a multi-year extension with RFK Racing on June 16.

 Personal life

-Buescher married in 2018, during the Easter off weekend in the NASCAR schedule.
-In December 2022, he and his wife welcomed their first child, a daughter Charley.
-Buescher and his wife Emma live on a micro-farm near New London, North Carolina with their many pets and outdoor toys, they also volunteer with the local humane society in Albemarle.
+Buescher married in 2018, during the Easter weekend in the NASCAR schedule.
+Buescher and his wife Emma live on a micro-farm near New London, North Carolina with their many pets and outdoor toys.
+They also volunteer with the local humane society in Albemarle.